Find cleaner, safer pedicure salons — city by city.

 FreeSafety checklist

-Every salon in our directory is assessed against the same set of hygiene and safety criteria — the things that actually protect you during a pedicure.
+These are the hygiene and safety criteria to look for in any salon — the things that actually protect you during a pedicure.
+Use them when comparing the listings in our directory.

 Autoclave sterilization